Occupy Ottawa: Solidarity visit to Occupy Kingston

 Tuesday, December 6, 2011, was a crucial day for Occupy Kingston.
 It was the day the Kingston City Council voted to evict the occupiers, who had been encamped in Confederation Park since October 15.
 Occupy Ottawa activists visited their fellow occupiers and were present in the council chambers when the council voted 7–6 against Occupy Kingston.

 Solidarity with Syria and Egypt

 On Thursday, December 8, Occupy Ottawa activists participate in a march in support of the struggle for democracy and political change in Syria and Egypt.

 Perth visit

 On Sunday, December 11, Occupy Ottawa speakers visited Perth, 83 km outside Ottawa to share their collective and personal experiences with the locals.
 Over 100 people packed a local pub, O'Reilly's, to hear the speakers.
 Following the visit, a new Occupy movement, Occupy Lanark County, emerged.

 Controversies

-Occupy Ottawa was initially met by a positive public-perception.
-Some citizens turned against the movement after issues were raised concerning hygiene, environmental impacts on the city park, drug use, and claims and complaints of rape and assault.

 The RCMP investigated Occupy Ottawa during the planning phases of the protest.